 The Varnish container simulates Fastly and is useful for testing VCL snippets.

 The Varnish service is installed by default.
-When deployment completes, Magento is configured to use Varnish for full page caching (FPC) for Magento version 2.2.0 or later.
+When deployment completes, Adobe Commerce is configured to use Varnish for full page caching (FPC) for Adobe Commerce version 2.2.0 or later.
 The configuration process preserves any custom FPC configuration settings that already exist.